 It is important for you to liaise closely with the school.
-The school will be setting and marking work for your child for the first 1 - 5 days of a suspension/permanent exclusion.
-If you do not agree with the Head Teacher's decision to exclude you have the right to state your views to the governors of the school, this can be done by writing to the governors via the clerk to the governing body at the school's address.
+The school will be setting and marking work for your child for the first 1 - 5 days of any exclusion.
+If you do not agree with the Head Teacher's decision to exclude you have the right to state your views to the Governors of the school, this can be done by writing to the Governors via the Clerk to the Governing Body at the school's address.
 You also have the right to see your child's school record but due to confidentiality restrictions you must put your request in writing.

-For suspensions of up to 5 days in one school term: You have the right to submit representations to the Governors.
+For exclusions of up to 5 days in one school term: You have the right to submit representations to the Governors.
 The Governors must consider and respond to your representations.
-You may also request that the governors meet to discuss the suspension but they do not have to.
+You may also request that the Governors meet to discuss the exclusion but they do not have to.

-For suspensions between 6 & 15 days in one school term: You have the right to submit representations to the Governors.
-You also have the right to request that the Governors meet to discuss the suspension.
-If you make this request the Governors must meet within 50 school days of the date they were notified of the suspension.
-The meeting is unlikely to take place before the suspension ends and the Governors are therefore unlikely to be able to direct reinstatement.
+For exclusions between 6 & 15 days in one school term: You have the right to submit representations to the Governors.
+You also have the right to request that the Governors meet to discuss the exclusion.
+If you make this request the Governors must meet within 50 school days of the date they were notified of the exclusion.
+The meeting is unlikely to take place before the exclusion ends and the Governors are therefore unlikely to be able to direct reinstatement.
 However, the meeting can still provide the opportunity for all parties to make their views known.
 You have the right to present your views both in writing before the meeting and by speaking at the meeting.
 The Governors may then add their written views to your child's school file.

-For all suspensions over 15 days in one school term (and for permanent exclusions) or where your child will lose the opportunity to take a public examination: The Governors must meet to consider the Head Teacher's decision to suspend/exclude and that meeting must take place between the 6th and 15th school day after the date they were notified of the suspension/exclusion.
+For all exclusions over 15 days in one school term (including permanent exclusions) or where your child will lose the opportunity to take a public examination: The Governors must meet to consider the Head Teacher's decision to exclude and that meeting must take place between the 6th and 15th school day after the date they were notified of the exclusion.
 The Governors will meet at a time convenient to you, school staff, the LA representative and themselves.
-If, due to the suspension/exclusion, your child will miss the opportunity to take a public examination, the time limits do not apply and the Governors will try to meet before the exam.
+If, due to the exclusion, your child will miss the opportunity to take a public examination, the time limits do not apply and the Governors will try to meet before the exam.